Kashirin-Yegor/note-mark/README.md

 You can change themes and customize the editor by modifying the config.json file.

 ### 📌 Future Plans
-🔗 Graph View — Visualization of note connections
+🔗 Graph View — Visualization of note connections<br>
-☁️ Cloud Sync — Ability to store notes in the cloud
+☁️ Cloud Sync — Ability to store notes in the cloud<br>
-📱 Mobile Version — UI adaptation for smartphones
+📱 Mobile Version — UI adaptation for smartphones<br>
-📜 License
+### 📜 License
 This project is distributed under the MIT License.